-- Small lower jaws or chins: Often, you may find your child finds it hard to close their lips together and their lower lip gets trapped behind the upper front teeth.
-Our patients have previously reported being teased at school, or feeling very insecure because of their ‘buck teeth’ The upper front teeth can be at increased risk of injury from contact sports or games.
+e.g., child finding it hard to close their lips together, or lower lips is trapped behind upper front teeth.
+Our patients have reported feeling insecure, or being teased at school.
+It may also increase risk of injury from contact sports and games.

-One of the more obvious signs are upper crowded front teeth.
-You may observe your child frequently has a blocked nose, and as a result, breathes through his/her mouth.
-Our patient’s parents, often report an improvement in breathing through their nose after having an upper expander.
+One of the most obvious signs are upper crowded front teeth.
+You may observe your frequently has a blocked nose, and as a result breathes through his/her mouth.
+Our patients parents have reported improvements in breathing through nose after upper expander treatment.

-If still present after the age of four can lead to jaw and teeth problems developing, most noticeably an overbite forming between the front teeth.
+If still present after the age of 4 years old, can lead to jaw and teeth problems developing.
+May also cause an overbite forming between the front teeth.

 - Other conditions ie: extra teeth, impacted teeth:

 May be evident e.g., the tooth on the right side has erupted.
 At other times, the presence of this can only be picked up through an X-ray.